ProjectTorreyPines/TJLF.jl/README.md

 Deleted parameters: USE_TRANSPORT_MODEL,GEOMETRY_FLAG,B_MODEL_SA,FT_MODEL_SA,VPAR_SHEAR_MODEL,WRITE_WAVEFUNCTION_FLAG,VTS_SHEAR,VNS_SHEAR,VEXB,RMIN_SA,RMAJ_SA,Q_SA,SHAT_SA,ALPHA_SA,XWELL_SA,THETA0_SA,NN_MAX_ERROR

 # Eigenvalue Solver

+**Update June 2025** KrylovKit.jl replaced Arpack with the same functionality.
+Still using which=:LM as the most robust. ggev!() has been replaced to gesv!()+geev!() method as done in the Fortran version.

 Currently, Arpack.jl's eigs(), can be used in tjlf_LINEAR_SOLUTION.jl and tjlf_eigensolver.jl as a fast iterative solver.
 In tjlf_LS.jl, eigs() is used to solve for the eigenvector instead of rewriting the generalized eigenvalue problem as a system of linear equations like TGLF, which is potentially a little troublesome.
 It is also used in tjlf_eigensolver.jl if you provide a EIGEN_SPECTRUM and set FIND_EIGEN to False. eigs() does a shift and inverse iteration to solve the generalized eigenvalue problem, specifying sigma gives the shift, by setting which=:LM you tell eigs() to compute eigenvalues around sigma.
 I have tried which=:LR (LM is largest magnitude and LR is largest real part), but sometimes the solver will find "fake" eigenvalues with very large real and imaginary parts.
 I have found using :LM and setting sigma as the most unstable mode has worked, but more testing would be good.